yosoufe/DRLND_Collaboration_Competition_P3/report.md

 other agent's action------------>Linear--/
 ```

+The Critic is larger than DDPG because its inputs is larger than DDPG and this would need a more complex
+model to learn tasks.

 The input of model is the states and actions of all agents and it outputs the
 <img align="middle" src="https://latex.codecogs.com/svg.latex?\Large&space;Q(s_1,s_2,a_1,a_2)"/>.
 ```python